Toward a Dichotomy for Approximation of $H$-coloring

 If both edges $e, e'$ are in $E'$, then the earliest out-neighbor of $a_i$ and earliest in-neighbor of $a_j$ in $E$ imply that $g \in E \cup E'$, and the earliest out-neighbors of $a_{i'}$ and earliest in-neighbor of $a_{j'}$ in $E$ imply that $g' \in E \cup E'$. \end{proof}

 \begin{observation} Let $e=a_ia_j \in E'$.
-Then $a_i$ does not have any out-neighbor after $a_j$, or $a_j$ does not have any in-neighbor after $a_i$. \end{observation} Observation~\ref{observation2} easily follows from the fact that $H$ has a min-ordering.
+Then $a_i$ does not have any out-neighbor in $H$ after $a_j$, or $a_j$ does not have any in-neighbor in $H$ after $a_i$. \end{observation} Observation~\ref{observation2} easily follows from the fact that $H$ has a min-ordering.
 Since $H'$ has a min-max-ordering, we can form system of linear inequalities ${\cal S}$, for $H'$ as described in Section \ref{sec-minmax}.
 Homomorphisms of $D$ to $H'$ are in a one-to-one correspondence with integer solutions of $\mathcal {S}$, by Theorem \ref{LP-minmax}.
 However, we are interested in homomorphisms of $D$ to $H$, not $H'$.
 Therefore, we shall add further inequalities to ${\cal S}$ to ensure that we only admit homomorphisms from $D$ to $H$, i.e., avoid mapping arcs of $D$ to the arcs in $E'$.
 These inequalities ensure the arc consistency and pair consistency constraints.
 Also in finding a list homomorphism from $D$ to $H$, they also allow us (if necessary) to shift the image of vertex $u \in D$ to an element to a smaller element in its list, using the min-ordering properties.